Darrell G. Mottley

 Darrell G. Mottley is a principal shareholder of Banner & Witcoff, and the past president of the D.C.
 Bar.
 Mr. Mottley provides strategic counseling in intellectual property protection related to patent and trademark matters, including procurement, opinions, licensing and litigation.
 Mr. Mottley’s intellectual property practice includes complex technologies in a variety of fields such as telecommunications, internet-related technology, computer-gaming, medical devices, semiconductors, mechanical technologies, and electro-mechanical technologies.

-Recently, Mr. Mottley advised a Fortune 500 company on an anti-counterfeiting project which included opinion analysis and scope and patent identification in a global anti-counterfeiting action using design/registrations.
+Mr. Mottley advised a Fortune 500 company on an anti-counterfeiting project which included opinion analysis and scope and patent identification in a global anti-counterfeiting action using design/registrations.
 Mr. Mottley has advised clients on intellectual property matters in multi-million dollar venture capital transactions.
 He has successfully represented clients and obtained U.S. utility and design patents through the U.S. Patent and Trademark Office (USPTO), and the firm successfully enforced the patents to protect the core businesses of clients.
-He has successfully represented clients before the USPTO Board of Appeals and Patent Interference.
+He has successfully represented clients before the USPTO Patent Trial and Appeal Board (PTAB).
 Mr. Mottley has advised global companies on patent clearance and prosecution in cooperation with local country counsel in countries such as Singapore, Taiwan, Malaysia, Thailand, China, Hong Kong, Europe, Mexico, Russia, Brazil, Peru, and South Africa.

 Throughout his career Mr. Mottley has worked as an engineer, a project manager, engineering chief for the AAI Corporation, U.S. Army Belvoir Research and Engineering Development Center, and the National Oceanic and Atmospheric Administration.
 He has worked in diverse fields such as network communications, data center design and construction, advanced composite materials, military electronics, and military aircraft logistics and maintenance.